damunguiae/terminal_profiles/README.md

 <div style="text-align: justify">
-Hi, I created this repository to share my appearance's settings for some Windows Terminal profiles that I use.
-You can use them if you like them, just copy the JSON from each folder into your profile's list inside the settings.json file in your system.
+Hi, I created this repository to share my appearance's settings for some of my Windows Terminal profiles.
+You can use them if you like them, just copy the JSON from each folder into your profile's list inside the settings.json file for your Terminal installation.
 </div>

 <div style="text-align: justify">